Fraud - Guidelines and Reporting

 When reporting fraud the following information should be provided (if known);

-- Your name, e-mail address and phone number (unless you choose to remain anonymous)
+- Unless you choose to remain anonymous, your name, e-mail address and phone number

 - A description of the alleged fraud committed (what happened and how)

-- The date or dates of the alleged fraud incident
+- The date or dates of the alleged activity

-- The names of any witnesses to the alleged fraud incident
+- The names of any witnesses to the alleged activity

 If a supervisor receives a report of suspicion of fraud they are obligated to report the matter to the College or SUNY using one of the methods below.

 Individuals may also report directly to the College or SUNY using any of the methods below.